 The objective is to match rescued Bulldogs with the most suitable adopter.

 1. Applications are required before any arrangements can be made to meet any of the bulldogs.
 No exceptions.

 2. Home checks are required.

-3. In order to facilitate home checks and post-adoption follow-up/questions, our dogs must be placed in Southern California only (EXCEPT San Diego).
-If you reside in San Diego or Northern California, please contact the rescue in your area.
+3. In order to facilitate home checks and post-adoption follow-up/questions, our dogs must be placed in Southern California only.
+If you reside in Northern California, please contact the rescue in your area.

 For a complete description of how our adoption process works, go here: http://tinyurl.com/qym6jpn